Outstanding Students from LDCs Successfully Sail into International Design Education Program at Zhejiang University - Admission

 Gebze – The selection process for successful applicants under the International Design Education (IDE) scholarship programme, an initiative jointly organized by the UN Technology Bank for the Least Developed Countries, World Eco-Design Conference (WEDC), and the International School of Design at Zhejiang University (ZJU-ISD), Ningbo to support students from least developed countries (LDCs) has been completed.

 Overall, the Zhejiang University received 83 applications from 16 LDCs including, Afghanistan, Bangladesh, Cambodia, Comoros, Ethiopia, Guinea, Lesotho, Mali, Nepal, Rwanda, Uganda, Tanzania, Yemen, and Zambia.
-15.6% of the applicants were from female applicants.
+15.6% of the applications were from female applicants.

-The IDE program course offers potential for LDCs to drive innovation, problem-solving capacity and economic growth potential and will support attainment of the SDGs.
+The IDE program course offers potential for LDCs to drive innovation, problem-solving capacity and economic growth potential and will support the attainment of the SDGs.